-Las Vegas is a pretty laid-back and progressive city.
-After all, it's nicknamed “Sin City,” and it’s known for being an adult playground with an “anything goes” type of attitude.
-With that being said, it’s understandable that anyone who’s in the LGBTQ community would want to buy a home in a neighborhood that’s diverse and welcoming.
+Las Vegas is a laid-back and progressive city.
+After all, it's nicknamed “Sin City” for its reputation as an adult playground with an anything goes type of attitude, and that open-mindedness extends to welcoming the LGBTQ community.

-Although the city as a whole has a wide range of gay bars, social events, and activities, there are three neighborhoods in Las Vegas with the most extensive variety of choices for all things gay-friendly.
-Whether you’re a member of the LGBTQ community or an avid supporter, it’s always good to know the best places in Las Vegas to be surrounded by like-minded locals.
+Although the city as a whole has a wide range of gay bars, social events, and activities, there are three neighborhoods in Las Vegas with the most extensive variety of choices for all things LGBTQ-friendly.
+Whether you’re a member of the LGBTQ community or an ally, it’s always good to know the best places in Las Vegas to be surrounded by like-minded locals.

 Although Paradise has a majority of gay bars and business establishments in the city, don’t count out Spring Valley.
 Another unincorporated area, Spring Valley was originally formed as a small master-planned community and now spans over 33 miles and includes Las Vegas' Chinatown.

-For those in the area who are looking to get more involved with a variety of aspects within the LGBTQ community, The Gay and Lesbian Community Center of Southern Nevada, often called The Center, is a great place to start.
-The Center is a place with various community resources, such as free HIV testing, support groups, volunteer opportunities, a safe space for youth, and a way to connect with others in the community.
+Downtown is a beacon of eccentricity and open-mindedness, so it makes sense that it includes many LGBTQ-friendly businesses.
+The LGBTQ Center of Southern Nevada, often called The Center, is a great place to start.
+The Center offers free HIV testing, support groups, volunteer opportunities, a safe space for youth, and a way to connect with others in the community.
 The Center also has a cafe, library, and conference room.

-For those who don’t want to drive far to hang out at a bar, there’s Bastille on 3rd in the Arts District, and Flex Cocktail Lounge off Charleston Boulevard.
-These local bars have been in the neighborhood for many years and provide fun hangout spots where residents and tourists come together to enjoy good drinks, a vibrant social atmosphere, and lively entertainment.
+Bastille on 3rd in the Arts District and Flex Cocktail Lounge off Charleston Boulevard are bars that have been in the neighborhood for many years and offer hangout spots where residents and tourists come together to enjoy good drinks, a vibrant social atmosphere, and lively entertainment.
 Downtown is also home base for the annual Las Vegas Pride festival and parade that happens in the fall.